-She loved Daddy and her four daughters.
+She loved Daddy and her quartet of daughters.
 She loved her home and the town she lived in.
 She was a woman of courage and she didn’t give up.
 She stayed in a hard marriage that turned into 51 years.

 Mom was a hard worker and taught us to do the same.
 Anyone who ever tasted her cooking praised her work in the kitchen.
 She was a list-maker to the very end and funny, too.
 She had us laughing even in the last days.